GASCompanion/GASCompanion-Documentation/src/asc-on-player-state/index.md

 ## Character

-Create a Character Blueprint inheriting from `ModularPlayerStateCharacter` either:
+Create a Character Blueprint inheriting from `GSCModularPlayerStateCharacter` either:

-- From scratch using `ModularPlayerStateCharacter` as the parent class (or your project specific Character class child of `ModularPlayerStateCharacter`).
+- From scratch using `GSCModularPlayerStateCharacter` as the parent class (or your project specific Character class child of `GSCModularPlayerStateCharacter`).
-- By duplicating the `ThirdPersonCharacter` Blueprint that comes with the third person template and reparenting it to `ModularPlayerStateCharacter`.
+- By duplicating the `ThirdPersonCharacter` Blueprint that comes with the third person template and reparenting it to `GSCModularPlayerStateCharacter`.

 That's all there is to it, you can choose to also add both: